Introduced: 2008 (MRC sound decoder version), 2013 (Soundtraxx sound decoder version) and 2017 (DCC-Ready version)

 Notes & Miscellania -

 #1 - The first DCC-Ready version (IE no sound decoder) was released as part of the 2017 production run.
-As pictured below, the tender PC board on this version comes with a European-style six-pin DCC interface.
-It also includes the same speaker enclosure that comes with the sound-equipped models -
+As pictured below, the tender PC board on this version comes with a European-style 6-pin DCC interface (NEM651).
+It also includes the same speaker enclosure that comes with the sound-equipped models.
+I'm told that the DCC socket was changed to 18-pin NEM662/Next18 starting with the 2021 release (although I haven't actually taken mine apart in order to verify that).

 Removing the tender shell in order to access the DCC plug is a somewhat complex procedure.
 You first have to remove the two screws on top of the shell (hidden underneath a couple of press-fit detail parts).
 Next, you have to remove the forward and rear end-wall pieces (the forward one clips in place and the rear one is held on with two screws).
 Lastly, you have to unscrew the coupler screw.
 At this point you should be able to slide the shell back and off.
 I'd recommend using the supplied parts diagram in the owner's manual to help guide you through the process.

 #2 - Although these are (for the most part) sensational locomotives, they are also extremely complex models that are quite difficult for the average modeler to work on.
 Case in point - I ran into a rather vexing problem with one of mine (one from the 2017 production run) that I was never able to fix.
 Here's the deal - as I normally do when I get a new locomotive, I spent several hours running it around in circles in order to break in the mechanism (first in forward, then in reverse).
 Well, everything was hunky dorey after the forward part of the process.
 However, within seconds of switching it into reverse, the crank pins on both sides of the rear engine popped out of their driver holes.
 And as annoying as that might be, the fact that it's virtually impossible to get said pins plugged back into the drivers definitely added insult to injury.
 As near as I can tell, the pins are squared off on the ends and the holes in the drivers are also square.
 But for whatever reason, I was never able to get them seated properly back in their holes (IE, they would just pop right out the minute I put the locomotive back on the track and gave it some throttle).
 So, ultimately I had to just send it back to the manufacturer (twice) for repairs - something I rarely have to resort to.
 Unfortunately, Athearn never was able to adequately repair it for me and I finally just gave up on it.
-So, there's one caveat to watch out for.
+Fortunately for me, the example I purchased from the 2021 production run ran great right out of the box and exhibited none of the problems I had with the 2017 model.
+I dunno if something was changed or if they just tightened up the tolerances (and no, I'm not going to try to disassemble mine in order to find out).
+But in any case, 2017 appears to have simply been a bump in the road.

 #3 - Smoke deflectors (aka elephant ears) were available starting with the second run (also 2008) -